divonlan/genozip/docs/opt-piz.rst

           |

 .. option:: -p, --password password.
-Provide password to access file(s) that were compressed with ``--password``.
+Provide password to access file(s) that were compressed with --password.

           |